Our Journey

 In 2007, Darren was given the opportunity to travel to Africa on a 3-week missions trip.
 At the time, he had just finished his first year at Central Bible College at the age of 37.
 Married with two small children under the age of 8 and working full-time outside of class just to make ends meet, he said “Yes”.
 He was able to quickly raise the necessary funds and began a journey that neither he nor his wife, Lori, ever imagined.

-In January of 2020, Darren and Lori were approved as Missionary Associates and began raising funds for a 2-year term to begin serving with ATE.
+In January of 2020, Darren and Lori were approved as Missionary Associates and began raising funds for a 2-year term to begin serving with Africa Tabernacles.
 Lori continued serving in a leadership role at the Assemblies of God National Office in Springfield, MO so once their necessary support was raised, they would remain in the area (their hometown).

 After much prayer and consideration, the answer was simple.
 Darren and Lori said “Yes”.